apollographql/docs/src/content/graphos/basics/data-privacy.md

 ## What data does GraphOS log about operations executed in the Explorer?

-**Only front-end usage metrics for improving the product.** The [Apollo Studio Explorer](./explorer/explorer/) enables you to build and execute operations against your graph.
+**Only front-end usage metrics for improving the product.** The [GraphOS Studio Explorer](./explorer/) enables you to build and execute operations against your graph.
 These operations are sent directly from your browser and **do not** pass through Apollo systems.

 ## GDPR